 Ohio's accountability system includes multiple measures that are calculated using one year of academic data.
-Newly opened schools with a single year of data will still receive report cards that include applicable academic measures - the Academic Achievement indicator (Performance Index and Indicators Met) and Chronic Absenteeism.
+Newly opened schools with a single year of data will still receive report cards that include applicable academic measures - the Academic Achievement indicator (Performance Index) and Chronic Absenteeism within the Gap Closing Component.
+Whether a newly opened school has three or more rated components or less than three rated components will determine which methodology is applied for annual meaningful differentiation as described in 4.v.a.

-vi.
 Identification of Schools (ESEA section 1111(c)(4)(D))